What is machine learning

 Machine Learning is one of the pillars on which digital transformation is based.
 At present, it is already being used to find new solutions in different fields, of which the following are worth highlighting:

 Recommendations: it allows making tailor made purchase suggestions on online platforms or can recommend songs.
 In its most basic form, it analyses the user's purchase and view history and compares it to what other users with similar trends or spending habits have done.
+Spotify, YouTube and major streaming platforms use it to recommend new content to keep the user on the page for longer, for example.

-Social networks: Twitter, for example, uses Machine Learning algorithms to greatly reduce spam published on this social network while Facebook, in turn, uses it to detect both fake news and content not allowed in live broadcasts that it automatically blocks.
+Social networks: X, for example, uses Machine Learning algorithms to greatly reduce spam published on this social network while Facebook, in turn, uses it to detect both fake news and content not allowed in live broadcasts that it automatically blocks.

 Natural Language Processing (NLP): by understanding the human language, virtual assistants like Alexa or Siri can instantly translate from one language to another, recognise the user's voice and even analyse the user's feelings.
 On the other hand, NLP is also used for other complex tasks such as to translate the legal jargon of contracts to simple language and help lawyers sort large volumes of information regarding a case.